 Sudden Cardiac Arrest is the number one cause of death in the US for student athletes during exercise.
 Cardiac arrest is when the heart stops beating suddenly.
 The lack of blood flow to the brain and other organs can cause a person to lose consciousness, become disabled or die if not treated immediately.

 Cardiac Arrest Symptoms

-• Dizziness

-• Extreme fatigue
+- Extreme fatigue

+- Dizziness

+- Shortness of breath

+- Nausea

-- Nausea - Chest pain
+- Chest pain

+- Rapid heart beat

 - Chest pains - Loss of consciousness